joseporto/vue-jedi/README.md

 Checkout the [Demo](https://porto.gitlab.io/vue-jedi/) which contains the component documentation.

+> If you enjoy this component, feel free to drop me feedback, either via the repository, or via joseporto@icloud.com.

-Also, please [verify my project](https://bio.torre.co/joseporto/projects?id=LMggxJME&view=verify) at torre.co.
+> Also, please [verify my project](https://bio.torre.co/joseporto/projects?id=LMggxJME&view=verify) at torre.co.

 ## Instalation